 Method 1: Downloading The Stay Awake App

 This option can be really useful in the long run.
 The Stay Awake app can be likened to the screen timeout but a bit more advanced.
-It allows you to choose a screen timeout just like the standard android timeout settings do, but also extends a bit further in allowing you to set your android screen to never turn off.
+It allows you to choose a screen timeout just like the standard android timeout settings do but also extends a bit further in allowing you to set your android screen to never turn off.

 This app will keep your screen on even if you are not charging your phone.
 The application also has other features like the ability to let you know when your screen is consuming too much battery.

 It also has a failsafe that allows you to set a particular battery percentage in which the screen timeout settings default back to Android’s normal settings.
-This can be extremely helpful in fixing the issue while not killing your devices battery in a short time.
+This can be extremely helpful in fixing the issue while not killing your device’s battery in a short time.

-If your screen turns off when watching video on Android, it can be really annoying.
+If your screen turns off when watching a video on Android, it can be really annoying.
 A screen automatically turning off is usually a great feature for phones and tablets to have because it helps save your battery life by detecting if the phone is being used or not.

 The screen draws a lot of power, in fact, it uses more power in your phone than just about anything else.
 So, it’s good to have the Android operating system keep it off when you aren’t using it.
-When this battery saving feature is activated when you are watching a video, though, that is always due to some sort of error.
+When this battery-saving feature is activated when you are watching a video, though, that is always due to some sort of error.
 Android is not designed to ever turn your screen off when you are watching a video.

-If the touchscreen is not being touched, the phone is supposed to go into standby after a set period of time.
+If the touchscreen is not being touched, the phone is supposed to go on standby after a set period of time.
 Playing a video is supposed to also trigger the user-presence system, but as you know by now, that does not always work out like it’s supposed to.